A Comprehensive Evaluation of YOLO-based Deer Detection Performance on Edge Devices

 \subsection{Data acquisition}

 To enable a comprehensive comparison, we curated two deer image datasets.
-We first selected a dataset from Roboflow Universe containing annotated images of deer, which we refer to as the ``Roboflow dataset'' in subsequent discussions.
-As shown in Figure~\ref{fig:dataset}, the Roboflow dataset \citep{deer-iyhon_dataset} consists of 2,339 images of different deer species captured in diverse environments, mostly under favorable lighting conditions and with minimal motion, as is common in manually photographed images.
+We first selected a dataset from Roboflow Universe containing annotated images of deer, which will be referred to as the ``Roboflow dataset''.
+The Roboflow dataset \citep{deer-iyhon_dataset} consists of 2,339 images of different deer species captured in diverse environments, mostly under favorable lighting conditions and with minimal motion, as is common in manually photographed images (Figure~\ref{fig:dataset}).
 The dataset was divided into 2,043 training images and 296 validation images.
-However, as shown in Figure~\ref{fig:dataset}, this type of dataset does not fully capture the challenges of real-world field conditions, such as low-light environments, motion blur, partial occlusion, and varying camera trap settings.
+However, this type of dataset does not fully capture the challenges of real-world field conditions, such as low-light environments, motion blur, partial occlusion, and varying camera trap settings.

 To better represent these scenarios, we curated a second dataset from the Idaho Cameratraps project, shared by the Idaho Department of Fish and Game via the LILA BC online repository \citep{idaho_cameratraps}.
 The Cameratraps project contains over 1.5 million camera trap images collected from video sequences across multiple regions.
 While the original dataset provides only sequence-level labels without bounding-box annotations, we filtered approximately 7,000 images containing deer (confidence score > 0.9) and manually annotated 3,095 images with bounding boxes using the Computer Vision Annotation Tool (CVAT) \citep{cvat2024}.
-This ``Cameratrap dataset'' was then divided into 2,578 training images and 517 validation images.
-Some representative samples are shown in Figure~\ref{fig:dataset}.
+This ``Cameratrap dataset'' was then divided into 2,578 training images and 517 validation images (Figure~\ref{fig:dataset}).